not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 dmesg | tail -1
 [ 1108.600517] driver: Fan driver closed.
 ```
+{: .nolineno }

 Print messages are working as intended so we can proceed to performing some upgrades.

-{: .prompt-info }
-There is a message that our driver *taints* the kernel.
+> There is a message that our driver *taints* the kernel.
 This is completely alright since this module is out-of-tree and considered as something foreign by the kernel.
-For now this is just a warning and nothing more.
+For now this is just a warning and nothing more. {: .prompt-info }

 To create some solid ground of being able to control the driver's behavior, some simple I/O communication from the user-space must be added.
 A simple character device with it's class should do the trick for most of the things.
 For this we should define our `open`, `close`, `read` and `write` functions.